DurgakalyanPediredla/Block-Chain-Analysis-Implementation/README.md

 All sensitive loan account details are stored in loan_account_statment.json.
 Any access to this information necessitates the permanent logging of these access records on a tamper-resistant blockchain network for audit trails.

-In this assignment, I wrote a Python code that generates a block with embedded transaction details in the form of a dictionary.
+Here, I have written a Python code that generates a block with embedded transaction details in the form of a dictionary.
 The simulation will encompass numerous access requests by bank employees.
 The ultimate objective is to architect a blockchain structure containing data access transactions.
 Most transactional queries in the blockchain are conducted in JSON (JavaScript Object Notation format).
 A JSON format is very similar to a Python dictionary.